alanNEF/Consensus/python/README.md

 This will:
 1. Fetch bills (currently using mock data)
+2. Classify bills into categories using zero-shot classification
-2. Generate embeddings using OpenAI
+3. Generate embeddings using sentence-transformers
-3. Upsert embeddings to the `bill_embeddings` table in Supabase
+4. Store bill metadata and categories in Supabase (SQL database)
+5. Store embeddings in Milvus (vector database)

 ### Recommend Bills